slice-the-cake/stc-server-go/docs/api-reference.md

 **Post-conditions**:

 - User is created.
-The passphrase is encrypted with a salt using [Argon2id](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html).
+The passphrase is hashed with a [salt](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#salting) using [Argon2id](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html) and the hash is [peppered](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#peppering) before being stored.
 - Default account is created for the user;
 - Default wallet is created for the default account.